 Power of Attorney

-Another situation in which a power of attorney might be enforced is if you want to travel for an extended period of time.
+Another situation in which a power of attorney might be enforced is if you want to travel for an extended period.
 You can appoint someone to pay bills or look after other financial matters on your behalf until you return.

 An individual may also sign a power of attorney document appointing someone to make decisions about medical care and other personal matters.
 The designated person, the "attorney," can then make decisions relating to such matters as: